Explore the differences between AI-driven and manual scalping in crypto trading to find the approach that best suits your style and goals.

 "Bots produce consistent results by following strict technical rules."

 Manual traders often face emotional challenges like FOMO (fear of missing out), hesitation, or overtrading, which AI systems completely avoid.
+See a practical explainer on FOMO in trading.
 AI maintains strict discipline, executing strategies as programmed and adhering to risk management rules no matter the market conditions.

 Pros and Cons of AI-Driven and Manual Scalping